pjtunstall/net-cat/README.md

 ## 1. THE BRIEF

-The object of this exercise is write a server in Go that will reproduce some of the functionality of net-cat, a real-time chat application.
+The object of this exercise is to write a server in Go that will reproduce some of the functionality of net-cat, a real-time chat application.

 ## 2. HOW TO LAUNCH THE SERVER